 - This also serves as a bit of a callback to the prequel, where Celestia wondered where the attitude of "Fighting back makes you just as bad as the bullies" comes from.
 Here, we see one source of where this attitude comes from.

-- None of the bullies believe it when the CMC warn them they're related to alicorn princesses.
+- Cassandra Truth: None of the bullies believe it when the CMC warn them they're related to Alicorn princesses.

 - Apple Bloom is so used to Applejack ignoring her claims about being bullied this way that she doesn't expect her to act any differently now, even after the events of Parting Words.